sferik/openai-ruby/fork S-pegin/openai/README.md

 # OpenAI API client library to access GPT-3 in Ruby

 This is a wrapper for calling OpenAI and GPT-3's HTTP APIs.
-API docs are available here: https://beta.openai.com/api-docs
+API docs are available here: [Quality calibar open ai](https://beta.openai.com/api-docs)

+`add skills robot zipcom1994`
 ## Installation

 Add this line to your application's Gemfile: